ShanwenTan/SEAT/README.md

 # SRTA

-The **SRTA** framework is used to address the security issues of large language models (LLMs) in extended reasoning and achieves dynamic security alignment during testing.
+The **SRTA** framework is used to address security issues in large language models (LLMs) during extended reasoning processes, and achieves dynamic safety alignment and effectively mitigates over-rejection phenomena through sequence-level risk estimation during testing.

 ---